Sunderland City Council: Leadership

 The role of Mayor of Sunderland is largely ceremonial.
 Political leadership is instead provided by the leader of the council.
 The first leader of the metropolitan borough council, Charles Slater, had been the last leader of the old Sunderland Town Council.
-The leaders since 1974 have been:
+As of its formation in May 2024, the leader of Sunderland City Council has sat on the cabinet of the North East Combined Authority.
+The leaders of the council since 1974 have been: